daws/lumidatumclients/python/README.md

 `lumidatumclient.LumidatumClient.getRecommendations(parameters, model_id=None)`

 Input parameters is a single dictionary.
-The keys and value types vary by model implementation.
+The key names and value types vary by model implementation.
 If `model_id` is provided both at client instantiation and in a method call, the value provided at the method call is used to call the API.